Risk factors for melanoma skin cancer

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking and excess sun exposure, can be changed.
-Others, like a person's age or family history, can’t be changed.
+Others, like your age or family history, can’t be changed.

-Scientists have found several risk factors that could make a person more likely to develop melanoma.
+Several risk factors can make a person more likely to develop melanoma.

 Ultraviolet (UV) light exposure

-Ultraviolet (UV) radiation is a major risk factor for most melanomas.
+Exposure to ultraviolet (UV) rays is a major risk factor for most melanomas.
 Sunlight is the main source of UV rays.
-Tanning lamps and beds are also sources of UV rays.
-People who get a lot of exposure to light from these sources are at greater risk for skin cancer, including melanoma.
+Tanning beds and sun lamps are also sources of UV rays.

-While UVA and UVB rays make up only a very small portion of the sun’s rays, they are the main cause of the damaging effects of the sun on the skin.
+While UV rays make up only a very small portion of the sun’s rays, they are the main cause of the damaging effects of the sun on the skin.
 UV rays damage the DNA of skin cells.
 Skin cancers begin when this damage affects the DNA of genes that control skin cell growth.
-Both UVA and UVB rays damage skin and cause skin cancer.
-UVB rays are a more potent cause of at least some skin cancers, but based on what is known today, there are no safe UV rays.

 The nature of the UV exposure may play a role in melanoma development.
-Many studies have linked the development of melanoma on the trunk (chest and back) and legs to frequent sunburns (especially in childhood).
-The fact that these areas are not constantly exposed to UV light may also be important.
-Some experts think that melanomas in these areas are different from those on the face and neck, where the sun exposure is more constant.
-And different from either of these are melanomas that develop on the palms of the hands, soles of the feet, under the nails, or on internal surfaces such as the mouth and vagina, where there has been little or no sun exposure.
+For example, melanoma on the trunk (chest and back) and legs has been linked to frequent sunburns (especially in childhood).
+This might also have something to do with the fact that these areas are not constantly exposed to UV light.
+Some experts think that melanomas that start in these areas are different from those on the face, neck, and arms, where the sun exposure is more constant.
+And different from either of these are melanomas on the palms of the hands, soles of the feet, under the nails, or on internal surfaces such as the mouth and vagina, where there has been little or no sun exposure.

-A nevus (the medical name for a mole) is a benign (non-cancerous) pigmented tumor.
-Moles are not usually present at birth but begin to appear in children and young adults.
-Most moles will never cause any problems, but a person who has many moles is more likely to develop melanoma.
+A mole (also known as a nevus) is a benign (non-cancerous) pigmented tumor.
+Babies are not usually born with moles; they often begin to appear in children and young adults.
+Most moles will never cause any problems, but someone who has many moles is more likely to develop melanoma.

-Dysplastic nevi: Dysplastic nevi (nevi is the plural of nevus), also called atypical nevi, often look a little like normal moles but also look a little like melanoma.
+Atypical moles (dysplastic nevi): These moles look a little like normal moles but also have some features of melanoma.
 They are often larger than other moles and have an abnormal shape or color.
-(See the section “Can melanoma skin cancer be found early?” for descriptions of how moles and melanomas look.)
-They can appear on skin that is exposed to the sun as well as skin that is usually covered, such as on the buttocks and scalp.
+(See Signs and symptoms of melanoma skin cancer for descriptions of how moles and melanomas look.)
+They can appear on skin that is exposed to the sun as well as skin that is usually covered, such as on the buttocks or scalp.

-People with this condition should have very thorough, regular skin exams by a dermatologist (a doctor who specializes in skin problems).
-In some cases, full body photographs are taken to help the doctor recognize which moles are changing and growing.
+People with this condition have a very high lifetime risk of melanoma, so they need to have very thorough, regular skin exams by a dermatologist (a doctor who specializes in skin problems).
+Sometimes full body photos are taken to help the doctor recognize if moles are changing and growing.
 Many doctors recommend that these patients be taught to do monthly skin self-exams as well.

 Congenital melanocytic nevi: Moles present at birth are called congenital melanocytic nevi.
-The lifetime risk of getting melanoma for people with congenital melanocytic nevi has been estimated to be between 0 and 10%, depending on the size of the nevus.
-People with very large congenital nevi have a greater risk, while the risk is less for those with small nevi.
+The lifetime risk of melanoma developing in congenital melanocytic nevi is estimated to be between 0 and 10%, depending on the size of the nevus.
+People with very large congenital nevi have a higher risk, while the risk is lower for those with small nevi.
 For example, the risk for melanoma in congenital nevi smaller than the palm of your hand is very low, while those that cover large portions of back and buttocks (“bathing trunk nevi”) have significantly higher risks.

-Congenital nevi are sometimes removed by surgery so that they do not have a chance to become cancerous.
+Congenital nevi are sometimes removed by surgery so that they don’t have a chance to become cancer.
 Whether doctors advise removing a congenital nevus depends on several factors including its size, location, and color.
-Many doctors recommend that congenital nevi that are not removed should be examined at regular intervals by a dermatologist and that the patient should be taught how to do monthly skin self-exams.
+Many doctors recommend that congenital nevi that are not removed should be examined regularly by a dermatologist and that the patient should be taught how to do monthly skin self-exams.

 Again, the chance of any single mole turning into cancer is very low.
 However, anyone with lots of irregular or large moles has an increased risk for melanoma.